leonardofquirm/tickbyte/README.md

 Usage:
+* Originally developed on AVR Studio V4.18.
+Just add all *.asm files to the "Source Files" folder after creating a new project
 * In tickbyte.asm, find TASK1, TASK2, and TASK3.
 Place your highest priority
   code (most time critical) in TASK3, medium priority in TASK2 and lowest priority in TASK1.
 * Optionally you can add code to the IDLE task for instance resetting watchdog timer.
 Note that no timer exists for IDLE task, hence you can't block in IDLE task.
 * To block/delay, load the amount of ticks to delay into the respective task's counter, then enter sleep mode.
 For improved readability, this has been included in a macro "blockt".
 Eg to block for 10 ticks in task2: blockt	T2_count,	10			;Wait 10 ticks
 * Registers 17 to 21 are reserved for the task switcher, so writing to them may cause undesired results.
 For those interested, refer to tickbytedef.inc
 * Blocking for 1 tick does not allow lower priority tasks to run - it blocks only for 1 tick and is ready to run at the next tick interrupt!

 Dependencies: